-The pump shaft can rotate in either direction.
+The pump shaft can be rotated in either direction.

-To prevent vibration, mount the pump and motor securely on a level rigid base.
+To prevent vibration, securely attach the pump and motor to a level, rigid base.

-On a belt-drive system, align the sheaves accurately; poor alignment wastes horsepower and shortens the belt and bearing life.
+On a belt-drive system, align the sheaves accurately: poor alignment wastes horsepower and shortens the belt and bearing life.
 Make sure the belts are properly tightened, as specified by the belt manufacturer.

 On a direct-drive system, align the shafts accurately.
-Unless otherwise specified by the coupling manufacturer, maximum parallel misalignment should not exceed 0.015 in.
-(0.4 mm) and angular misalignment should be held to 1° maximum.
+Unless otherwise specified by the coupling manufacturer, maximum parallel misalignment should not exceed .015" and angular misalignment should be held to 1 degree maximum.
 Careful alignment extends life of the coupling, pump, shafts, and support bearings.
 Consult coupling manufacturer for exact alignment tolerances.